 With the Driver Rewards platform from Stay Metrics, carriers are able to easily make adjustments to fit their present needs.
 With the platform, points can be awarded to drivers on a scheduled or ad-hoc basis for virtually any type of event.
 The many possibilities include rewards for birthdays, work anniversaries, training events and routine achievements like violation-free logbooks (weekly) or no accidents (monthly or quarterly).

 A number of fleets are also engaging drivers with rewards for activities that most carriers would just expect them to do, like completing monthly safety training modules.
 Some fleets are also rewarding drivers for answering daily or weekly quizzes on important topics.

-As drivers are awarded points, the online Driver Rewards platform automatically sends email notifications to drivers, prompting them to login and monitor their progress.
-Drivers can redeem their points towards valuable goods from an online catalogue with everything from movie tickets to household items and vacation packages.
+As drivers are awarded points, the online Driver Rewards platform automatically sends email notifications to drivers, prompting them to log in and monitor their progress.
+Drivers can redeem their points towards valuable goods from an online catalog with everything from movie tickets to household items and vacation packages.